DanCardin/sauce/README.md

 ❯ sauce new

 # My "foo" project has got some corresponding aws profile
-❯ sauce add var AWS_PROFILE=foo
+❯ sauce set var AWS_PROFILE=foo

 # The "bar" subdirectory has something more specific
 ❯ cd bar
-❯ sauce add var foo=bar
+❯ sauce set var foo=bar

 # The core purpose!
 ❯ sauce